Yōsuke Matsuoka

-Yōsuke Matsuoka (松岡 洋右, Matsuoka Yōsuke) was a Japanese diplomat and Minister of Foreign Affairs of the Empire of Japan during the early stages of World War II.
+Yōsuke Matsuoka (松岡 洋右, Matsuoka Yōsuke) was a Japanese diplomat and Minister for Foreign Affairs of the Empire of Japan during the early stages of World War II.
 He is best known for his defiant speech at the League of Nations in February 1933, ending Japan's participation in the organization.
 He was also one of the architects of the Tripartite Pact and the Soviet–Japanese Neutrality Pact in the years immediately prior to the outbreak of war.

 Early years in Japan and the United States

 Matsuoka was born as the fourth son to a shipping magnate in Kumage District, Yamaguchi Prefecture (now part of the city of Hikari).
 At the age of 11, his father's business went bankrupt, and Matsuoka was sent to the United States with a cousin in 1893 under the sponsorship of Methodist missionaries to study English.
 He settled in Portland, Oregon, living initially at the Methodist Mission, and was subsequently taken into the household of the widower William Dunbar, which included Dunbar's son Lambert, and Dunbar's sister, Mrs. Isabelle Dunbar Beveridge.
 Mrs. Beveridge served as a foster mother to Matsuoka and helped him adjust to American society.
 Matsuoka's affection for her lasted well after he returned to Japan.
 She died in 1906.

 Matsuoka enrolled at Portland's Atkinson Grammar School (which still exists as Atkinson Elementary School), and due to the influence of the Mrs. Beveridge and the Dunbar family, became a Presbyterian Christian, being baptized by a Rev. Kawabe, taking the name of "Frank Matsuoka".
 He later moved to Oakland, California, with his older brother Kensuke and attended Oakland High School for 18 months.
 He then returned to Portland and studied law, paying his way by various odd jobs, including busboy, door-to-door salesman (of coffee) and interpreter for a Japanese contractor.

 Matsuoka graduated from the University of Oregon law school in 1900.
 Although the University of Oregon had strong connections with Waseda University in Japan, Matsuoka considered going on to an Ivy League school for post-graduate studies.
 However, the deteriorating health of his mother influenced his return to Japan in 1902.